andersonopt/website/content/solutions/ao-energy-market.md

   - benefit: Maximized Project Returns
     icon: edit.svg
-    details: Don't leave financial upside on the table; evaluate as many scenarios as needed to identify optimized project parameters
+    details: Don't leave financial upside on the table; evaluate as many scenarios as needed to optimize project parameters
   - benefit: No Black Box
     icon: speedometer.svg
     details: Our models are open and flexible so that you can ensure the model's assumptions